ChuckJonas/vscode-apex-pmd/README.md

 `runOnFileSave`: run everytime a file is saved `priorityErrorThreshold`: Determines at what priority level 'errors' will be added.
 Anything less will be a warning or hint `priorityWarnThreshold`: Determines at what priority level 'warnings' will be added.
-Anything less will be a hint `pmdPath`: set to override the default pmd binaries
+Anything less will be a hint `pmdBinPath`: set to override the default pmd binaries.
+Previously named `pmdPath`.

 ### Defining your own "Ruleset"